CodeYourFuture/syllabus-archive/node-db/lesson4-old.md

 * `npm test` - runs ESLint followed by the end-to-end tests
 * `npm start` - runs the server via nodemon, restarting on changes to the `src` directory

-Note that this project requires **Node.js 6 or above** due to the user of ES6.
+Note that this project requires **Node.js 6 or above** due to the use of ES6.

 ## Homework